 Learn more about what a USP is (and why you need one!) here.

 At first glance, they seemed quite similar.
 But now that we’ve broken it down, it’s easy to see that benefits and features are actually very different.

 Both are very useful for marketing your small business and attracting customers.
 But use them carefully to make sure you’re sending out the right message in the right place.

 Benefits are best suited for creating an overall marketing message.
 They show why a customer should choose you (whether it’s to save them time, save them money, or provide a specific solution to a problem they have).
 So they are ideal for attracting new customers.

 Use your benefits in advertising materials, social media posts and email newsletters to make it easy for people to see what they would gain from using your products or services.

-When it comes to features, these are really important for ensuring someone takes the step from interested observer to paying customer.
+When it comes to features, these are really important for ensuring someone takes the step from an interested observer to paying customer.

 It’s all well and good saying “we can save you time and leave your house spotless”.
 But potential customers are unlikely to hire your cleaning company unless they know the finer details.
-How long will a session last, what type of cleaning is included, what sort of equipment do you use?
+How long will a session last, what type of cleaning is included and what sort of equipment do you use?

 Use your features to create a really informative website, or create a welcome pack for new customers.
 You can also keep previous customers interested in your business by letting them know when you have new and improved features.

 To read more about this topic, have a look at these: